ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/Milestone-2/router-agent-scripts/README.md

   /math, and /code collaborate, verify outputs, and recover from failures.
 - Enforces strict prompt quality checks: minimum query lengths, domain-specific terminology, detailed route contexts, and multiple verification steps.
+- Includes a diversified difficulty mix (introductory / intermediate / advanced) so the router learns to handle everyday queries alongside high-stakes graduate prompts.
+- Records a `todo_list` plan so the router can brief sub-agents with actionable checkboxes and a concluding router QA review.

 ### Files